 Wordbank is a MySQL database and Django frontend, with interactive reports created using Shiny, an R platform for the web.
 All of the source code is open and available at github.
 If you see something you want to fix or contribute to, send us a pull request or let us know!

-Wordbank is currently funded by a grant from the National Science Foundation (# 1451577) as well as generous support from the MB-CDI Advisory Board.
+The development of Wordbank was funded by a grant from the National Science Foundation (# 1451577) as well as generous support from the MB-CDI Advisory Board.